wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 * Batch size - Amount of data to send to Wavefront in each flush interval.

 Together, the batch size and flush interval control the maximum theoretical throughput of the `WavefrontSender`.
-> **Note**: Override the defaults values only when you want to set higher values.
+> **Note**: Override the default values only when you want to set higher values.

-**Example**: Use a factory class to create a WavefrontClient and send data to Wavefront via Wavefront Proxy.
+**Example**: Use a factory class to create a WavefrontClient and send data to Wavefront via Wavefront proxy.

 ```java
 // Add a client with the following URL format: "proxy://<your.proxy.load.balancer.com>:<port>" or "http://<host>:<port>/"